Athletics at the 1952 Summer Olympics – Men's decathlon

 The Men's decathlon at the 1952 Summer Olympics took place on 25 and 26 July, at the Helsinki Olympic Stadium.
 Now 21-year-old Bob Mathias from the United States repeated his performances from the previous games by winning the gold medal and setting new world and Olympic records.
 It was the second time the United States Olympic team earned all three medals in the event, the first one being in the 1936 Olympic Games.

+Mathias ranked first in all three throwing events—discus, shot put and javelin.
+He won all of these by over a metre.

 Records

 Prior to this competition, the existing world and Olympic records were as follows:

 At the end of the competition the following world and Olympic records were set:

 Results

 Note: All scores are based on the tables used in 1952.